oskardudycz/event-driven.io/content/posts/2024-01-05--how_to_solve_complicated_problems/index.en.md

 - **Storage** - the tenancy of the read model (_Single_ - only default tenant is allowed, _Conjoined_ - non-default tenants are allowed).
 - **Result** - either the same session can be used, or a new nested one should be created (with default or non-default tenant).

 You can also see a pattern in which I described permutations.
-I started by adding possible values for the first column (_DEFAULT_ and _NON-DEFAULT'), then for each value, I added the permutations for the second column and then did the same for the third column.
+I started by adding possible values for the first column (_DEFAULT_ and _NON-DEFAULT_), then for each value, I added the permutations for the second column and then did the same for the third column.
 Thanks to that, I'm sure that I covered all permutations.
 It's also easier to read and reason if we see bigger groups first and then smaller subgroups in the following columns.

 **Having all permutations, I filled in the result.** That's the part that cannot be done automatically.
 You need to sit and think of the expected result based on the constraints you have.
 If it's about complicated business logic, then it's time to consult your domain expert to ensure that you understand that well.
 Once you confirm it, such a breakdown will be an excellent input for unit tests.